Ingrown Toenails

 3. Trim the Nail Carefully

 If the edge of the toenail is causing discomfort, carefully trim it straight across, avoiding rounding the corners or cutting too short.
-Use clean, sterilized nail clippers or scissors, and be mindful not to cut into the skin.
+Use clean, sterilised nail clippers or scissors, and be mindful not to cut into the skin.
 If you're unsure or uncomfortable trimming the nail yourself, it's best to leave it to a professional podiatrist.

 4. Wear Proper Footwear